ai4society/GenAIResultsComparator/README.md

 ## Description

-The library provides a set of metrics for evaluating **2 text strings as inputs**. **Outputs are on a scale of 0 to 1** (normalized), where 1 indicates a perfect match between the two texts.
+At the core, the library provides a set of metrics for evaluating text strings given as inputs and produce outputs on a scale of 0 to 1 (normalized), where 1 indicates a perfect match between the two texts.
+These scores are use to analyze LLM outputs as well as visualize

 **_Class Structure:_** All metrics are implemented as classes, and they can be easily extended to add new metrics.
 The metrics start with the `BaseMetric` class under the `gaico/base.py` file.